learosema/talentbook/README.md

 ### Database

-The database connection is configured in `packages/backend/src/data-source.ts`.
+The database connection is configured in the `.env.local` file.
+You can copy the defaults from the `.env` file.

 Defaults are: